 Install Gnome GUI by issuing the following command:

 The next step is a rather important step!
-Since one thing to note is that by default root login is not allowed login access to the GNOME Desktop gui.
-It is possible to disable the lock out feature to allow root gui access but it is highly not recommended!
+One thing to note is that by default root login is not allowed login access to the GNOME Desktop GUI.
+It is possible to disable the lockout feature to allow root GUI access but it is highly not recommended!
 So you will need to create a user login of your choice:

-Replace user with what name you want to give the account.
+Replace the user with what name you want to give the account.
 After pressing enter.
-Debian will make the user login.
+Debian will make the user log in.
 It will ask what password you wish to assign it and it will make the /home/user folder and assign permissions for that user to that folder.
-In older versions of Debian this was not automatically done.
+In older versions of Debian, this was not automatically done.

 Step 3.
 Reboot the system.

 After you reboot the system, the system will enter into the Gnome GUI interface automatically.
 Here is what the login screen should look like.
-Login name will be whatever you used when you executed the adduser command.
+The login name will be whatever you used when you executed the adduser command.